CHEMICAL Scene Hub

 Methylamine: Properties, Synthesis, and Uses

 Methylamine is an organic compound with a formula of CH3NH2.
 This colorless gas is a derivative of ammonia, but with one hydrogen atom being replaced by a methyl group.
 It is the simplest primary amine.
-This article presents a comprehensive overview of Methylamine, including its general information, physico-chemical properties, Chemical Reactions, synthesis of Methylamine, conclusion, and bibliography.
+This article presents a comprehensive overview of Methylamine, including its general information, physico-chemical properties, Chemical Reactions, synthesis of Methylamine (m-amine), conclusion, and bibliography.

 Making Methylamine HCl [NileRed re-upload]Making Methylamine HCl [NileRed re-upload]

-General Information About Methylamine [1-5]
+General Information About What is Methylamine?
+[1-5]

 Other synonyms names of Methylamine are: Methanamine; Aminomethane; Monomethylamine; Carbinamine; Mercurialin; N-Methylamine; Methylaminen; Metilamine; Metyloamina; Anhydrous Methylamine; Methylamine aq; monomethyl amine